dmhacker/arch-linux-surface/README.md

 Once configure is finished, it will output a directory titled `build-[VERSION]`.<br>
 Note that [VERSION] is the full version of the kernel and not just its major version.<br>
-To build this kernel, use the command:
+To build this kernel, use these two commands:

 ```
+cd build-[VERSION]
-cd build-[VERSION] && MAKEFLAGS="-j[NPROC]" makepkg -sc
+MAKEFLAGS="-j[NPROC]" makepkg -sc
 ```

 <sup><sub>\* Replace [VERSION] with whatever kernel version configure outputs.<br></sub></sup>